I've Captured Dozens of U of T Weddings — Here's What You Need to Know

 Hart House

-Hart House is a classic wedding spot.
-With its grand interior, big windows, and regal feel, it’s perfect for couples who want cinematic or creative photos.
-It has four areas for vows, photos, and parties:
+Hart House is one of Toronto's most iconic wedding venues.
+With its grand interiors, soaring windows, and regal atmosphere, it's built for cinematic and creative photography.
+It has four distinct areas for ceremonies, portraits, and receptions — each with its own character.

 The Great Hall